Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

   description="How are they distributed around the world?" video_url="assets/video/country.mp4"
 %}
-### Mapping StackOverflow Usage in the World
+### Mapping Stack Overflow Usage in the World
 > *On a global level, the USA holds the biggest Stack Overflow user commmunity and Sweden is the top country in terms of  penetration as percentage of the population.*

 <iframe class="plotly-plot stretch" src="assets/export/active_user.html"></iframe>

-On a regional level, we can recognize some patterns in terms of users activenss, the  penetration pf StackOverflow penetration and the size of user community.
+On a regional level, we can recognize some patterns in terms of users activenss, the  penetration pf Stack Overflow penetration and the size of user community.
 En particular, we observe from the **_Active User Ratio Map_** that users in developping countries tend to have a higher proportion of active user.
 We think this is due to the **_survivorship bias_**: People in these region have fewer access to PC and high education, and the Stack Overflow users of these regions can be considered as **_Survivor_**.
 And a **_Survivor group_** tends to have a higher activeness.

 On the User Density Map we could clearly recognize some regional patterns for the developpment of IT industry.
 - The well-known Nordic Tech, a powerful innovation engine in Europe